steemit/devportal/_tutorials-ruby/submit_post.md

 ---
-title: Submit a New Post
+title: Submit Post
 position: 10
-exclude: true
+description: This example will broadcast a new post to the blockchain using the values provided  To create a post in ruby we will use a RadiatorTransaction containing a comment operation which is how all content is stored internally
 layout: full
-description: Broadcast a new top level post.
 ---

-This example will broadcast a new post to the blockchain using the values provided.
-To create a post in `ruby`, we will use a `Radiator::Transaction` containing a `comment` operation, which is how all content is stored internally.

 A post is differentiated from a comment by whether or not a `parent_author` exists.
 When there is no `parent_author`, then it's a post, otherwise it's a comment.